kalleshhu/Ecommerce/README.md

 ## Acknowledgements

-Thank you for using this template.
-I hope it helps you build your next project with ease.
+Thank you for using this project.
+I hope it helps you build your next project with easy.